akshit614/akshit614/README.md

 - 👋 Hi, I’m @akshit614
 - 👀 I’m interested in creating new projects
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Machine Leaening
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me akkisingh8266@gmail.com